kumahq/kuma/docs/proposals/TrafficRoute-L4.md

          service: backend
          region: eu-west-3 # <<< subset 2
    ```

+   **Answer:** yes, a more specifc selector (i.e., by 2 tags instead of just 1) is considered a better match

    C. Does match by exact value have higher priority than match by '*' ?
 E.g.,